 Platforms are changing entire industries and creating entirely new markets.
 While platforms may look straightforward as technology, the ecosystems of adoption they enable and the interactions that ensue cannot be designed or managed by the rules of traditional business.
 Sangeet Paul Choudary, author of the international bestsellers Platform Revolution and Platform Scale, lays out a structured approach to designing platform firms, firms where value creation and governance models are structured to account for participating ecosystems.
 Illustrating factors from platforms that have now gained huge traction, this keynote lays out imperatives for the industrial firm in the age of platforms.

-Inhi will discuss how work and collaboration platforms are evolving in the face of unprecedented change.
+The speech will be about how work and collaboration platforms are evolving in the face of unprecedented change.
 As personal social networks become more ubiquitous, collaboration in the workplace is coming into its own.
 The ability to share information, find resources, work on projects, using social platforms makes life easier, faster and more productive and creates a more engaged workforce.
 See how your business can be more productive, respond to customers faster, and beat off competitive threats by allowing people to work together better.

 Over the past two decades, we have come to recognize that powerful economic, social, and technological forces are transforming our world in ways that few people really understand.
 IOT, big data, the fusion between physical and digital environments, the focus on customer experience are revolutionizing how companies are organized and do business.
 Platform-oriented business is the new way to be successful in a phygital world.